 Plants for the coast

 If you live in or near the coast, you may experience problems with wind.
 Winds near the coast carry salt, making leaves and branches appear burnt.
-Even if you live a few miles in land of the beach, you may be struggling with planting in your garden.
+Even if you live a few miles in land, you may be struggling with planting in your garden.

-The plants listed in the grid below are very hardy and tolerate salt winds extremely well.
+The following plants are very hardy and tolerate salt winds extremely well.

 Build a windbreak

-An alternative is to plant or build a windbreak, this can be made out of artificial solutions but in my experience these don’t work so well as the wind will just fall over it, rather than being broken, so you need something semi-permeable.
+Alternatively, you can plant or build a windbreak.
+It’s possible to make them out of artificial solutions but in my experience, these don’t work so well because the wind will just fall over it, rather than being broken.
+So, you’ll need something semi-permeable.

 I’d suggest using wind-tolerant trees and shrubs to make a shelter belt.
-Use the following trees and shrubs that withstand wind quite well and are strong enough to limit the amount of breeze entering the garden.
+The following trees and shrubs withstand wind quite well and are strong enough to limit the amount of breeze entering the garden.
 You may still need to plant tough plants behind the windbreak, but they should develop and withstand even better!

 Trees suitable for a windbreak